ruricolist/serapeum/reference.md

 strings for values, or a function that takes a character and returns a string.

+STREAM can be used to specify a stream to write to, like the first argument to `format`.
+The default behavior, with no stream specified, is to return a string.

 ## `(ellipsize string n &key ellipsis)`

 If STRING is longer than N, truncate it and append ELLIPSIS.